SolarDub/make_fake_vmap/README.md

 ## Compiling and Linking with GFortran

 In lieu of a proper Makefile, a simple script, mkfile.sh, is currently used to compile and link the program.
-In the base make_fake_vmap directory, type:
+In the base make_fake_vmap directory, enter:

     $ ./mkfile.sh